 Class Periods 2016 January 1, 2000 to March 20, 2017 Common Issues any of them, conspire to fix, raise, maintain, and/or stabilize the prices of Electronic Control Units in Canada and/or elsewhere during the Class Period?
 If so, what damages, if any, did Settlement Class Members suffer?
 Did the Settling Defendants, or any of them, conspire to fix, raise, maintain, and/or stabilize the prices of Electronic Throttle Bodies in Canada and/or elsewhere during the Class Period?
 If so, what damages, if any, did Settlement Class Members suffer?
-Settlement Classes during the Class Period, (a) purchased, directly or indirectly, an Electronic Control Unit, and/or (b) purchased or leased, directly or indirectly, a new or used Automotive Vehicle containing an Electronic Control Unit, and/or (c) purchased for import into Canada, a new or used Automotive Vehicle containing an Electronic Control Unit, Excluded Persons and Persons who are included in the Quebec Electronic Control Units Settlement Class and the BC Electronic Control Units Settlement Class are excluded from the Ontario Electronic Control Units Settlement Class are excluded from the Ontario Electronic Control Units Settlement Class are excluded from the Ontario Electronic Control Units Settlement Class are All Persons in Canada who, during the Class Period, (a) purchased, directly or indirectly, an Electronic Throttle Body; and/or (b) purchased or leased, directly or indirectly, a new or used Automotive Vehicle containing an Electronic Throttle Body; and/or (c) purchased for import into Canada, a new or used Automotive Vehicle containing an Electronic Defendants Industries, Ltd., Sews Canada Ltd., Sumitomo Wiring Systems, Ltd., Sumitomo Electric Wiring Systems, Inc., Sumitomo Wiring Systems (U.S.A.), Inc., Denso Corporation, Denso International America, Inc., Denso Manufacturing Canada, Inc., Denso Sales Canada, Inc., Misubishi Electric Corporation, Misubishi Electric Automotive America, Inc., Misubishi Electric Sales Canada Inc., Hitachi, Ltd., Hitachi Automotive Systems, Ltd., and Hitachi Automotive Systems Americas, Inc. Denso Corporation, Denso International America Inc., Denso Manufacturing Canada, Inc., Mitsuba Corporation, American Mitsubia Electric Corporation, Mitsubishi Electric Automotive America Inc., Mitsubishi Electric Automotive America, Inc., Mitsubishi Electric Automotive Electric Sales Canada Inc., Franklin Precision Plaintiff(s) Chevrolet Cadillac Ltd., The Pickering Auto Mall Ltd., and Fady Samaha Sheridan Chevrolet Cadillac Ltd., The Pickering Auto Mall Ltd., and Fady Samaha Plaintiffs' Counsel and Sotos LLP Siskinds LLP and Sotos LLP Part Control Units Electronic Throttle Bodies Court and File No. Superior Court of Justice Court File No. CV-13-482967-00CP Ontario Superior Court of Justice Court File No. CV- 14-506649- 00CP
+Settlement Classes during the Class Period, (a) purchased, directly or indirectly, an Electronic Control Unit; and/or (b) purchased or leased, directly or indirectly, a new or used Automotive Vehicle containing an Electronic Control Unit; and/or (c) purchased for import into Canada, a new or used Automotive Vehicle containing an Electronic Control Unit.
+Excluded Persons and Persons who are included in the Quebec Electronic Control Units Settlement Class and the BC Electronic Control Units Settlement Class and the Class.
+All Persons in Canada who, during the Class Period, (a) purchased, directly or indirectly, an Electronic Throttle Body; and/or (b) purchased or leased, directly or indirectly, a new or used Automotive Vehicle containing an Electronic Throttle Body; and/or (c) purchased for import into Canada, a new or used Automotive Vehicle condaining an Electronic canada, a new or used Automotive Vehicle condaining an Electronic Defendants Industries, Ltd., Sews Canada Ltd., Sumitomo Wiring Systems, Ltd., Sumitomo Electric Wiring Systems, Inc., Sumitomo Wiring Systems (U.S.A.), Inc., Denso Corporation, Denso International America, Inc., Denso Manufacturing Canada, Inc., Denso Sales Canada, Inc., Misubishi Electric Corporation, Misubishi Electric Automotive America, Inc., Misubishi Electric Sales Canada Inc., Hitachi, Ltd., Hitachi Automotive Systems, Ltd., and Hitachi Automotive Systems Americas, Inc. Denso Corporation, Denso International America Inc., Denso Manufacturing Canada, Inc., Denso Sales Canada, Inc., Mitsuba Corporation, American Mitsubishi Electric Corporation, Mitsubishi Electric Automotive America Inc., Mitsubishi Electric Automotive America, Inc., Mitsubishi Electric Sales Canada Inc., Faranklin Precision Plaintiff(s) Chevrolet Cadillac Ltd., The Pickering Auto Mall Ltd., and Fady Samaha Sheridan Chevrolet Cadillac Ltd., The Pickering Auto Mall Ltd., and Fady Samaha Plaintiffs' Counsel and Sotos LLP Siskinds LLP and Sotos LLP Part Control Units Electronic Throttle Bodies Court and File No. Superior Court of Justice Court File No. CV-13-482967-00CP Ontario Superior Court of Justice Court File No. CV- 14-506649- 00CP